Steak with Spicy Chimichurri Sauce is tour new favorite grilling recipe! Chimichurri is a fresh, vibrant sauce that goes perfectly on grilled steak!

 You can chop everything up by hand like we did, or add it all the a food processor to make it really easy.

-There’s no need to refrigerate chimichurri unless you’re making it the day before, then you can cover it and keep it in your fridge but remember to take it out an hour or so before you need it to let it come to room temperature.
+This Kale Chimichurri sauce can stay at room temperature for a few hours, then you can cover it and keep it in your fridge.
+Do remember to take it out an hour or so before you need it to let it come to room temperature.

 We have a London Broil here, but you can use flank steak or really any type of steak you like to make this recipe.
 Grill the steak to your liking then remove it from the grill and let it rest for a few minutes before slicing.